Patti Smith: Personal life

+In 1974, Smith dated Tom Verlaine, the lead guitarist and songwriter for Television.
+The couple co-wrote a book of poetry, The Night, with Smith's poems on the odd-numbered pages and Verlaine's on the even ones.
+A planned follow-up poetry book, to be called Independence Day, was never issued.

 In 1979, at approximately age 32, Smith separated from her long-time partner Allen Lanier and met Fred "Sonic" Smith, the former guitar player for Michigan-based rock band MC5 and Sonic's Rendezvous Band.
 Like Patti, Fred adored poetry.
 "Dancing Barefoot", which was inspired by Jeanne Hébuterne and her tragic love for Amedeo Modigliani, and "Frederick" were both dedicated to him.
 A running joke at the time was that she married Fred only because she would not have to change her name.
 They had a son, Jackson (b.
 1982), who went on to marry Meg White, drummer for The White Stripes, from 2009 to 2013, and a daughter, Jesse Paris (b.
 1987), who is a musician and composer.

 Fred Smith died of a heart attack on November 4, 1994.
 Shortly afterward, Patti faced the sudden death of her brother Todd.